antounes/antounes.github.io/_pages/about.md

 to complex speech recognition.
 My research interests include machine learning, applied data science and computational advertising.

-When I'm not in front of a computer, I'm most probably sitting on my bike saddle.
+When not in front of a computer coding or reading papers while listening to France Musique, you'll most probably find me training on my bike.
 I've been riding and building bikes since I was 8, racing on MTB, CX, track and road.
-I love math, data science and data engineering.
-I do my best to understand these universes well and explain them clearly.
+I love math, I love data science, and I do my best to understand how both apply to real-world scenarios.